Hemanth Hariharan

 LCA

-Net-zero energy home design in Wolfeboro, NH
+Course Project - Net-zero energy home design in Wolfeboro, NH

 As a team of two, we redesigned an existing summer home in Wolfeboro, NH into an NZE home using passive solar design strategies, rooftop solar, and a geothermal heat pump.
 An iterative process was employed to optimize the R-values of the building envelope and minimize shading losses.
 We achieved a projected NPV of savings of ~$30k over 20 years.